-A deposit of \$500 is due at the time of registration and the balance is due on the first day of week two.
+A deposit of \$500 is due at the time of registration and the balance is due on day four of the program.
 Non-payment in full will withdraw the student from the program unless prior arrangements have been agreed upon in writing.